pitosalas/cleancont/output/2024-02-02-how-hard-is-it-to-cheat-with-chatgpt-in-technical-interviews-we-ran-an-experiment.md

 ---
 title: "How hard is it to cheat with ChatGPT in technical interviews?
 We ran an experiment."
-subtitle: "[ How hard is it to cheat with ChatGPT in technical interviews?
-We ran an experiment.]( https://inte..."
+subtitle: "How hard is it to cheat with ChatGPT in technical interviews?
+We ran an experiment."
 category: "1"
 tags: []
 date: "2024-02-02"